tiangolo/uwsgi-nginx-flask-docker/README.md

 If you need to configure Nginx further, you can add `*.conf` files to `/etc/nginx/conf.d/` in your Dockerfile.

 Just have in mind that the default configurations are created during startup in a file in `/etc/nginx/conf.d/nginx.conf` and `/etc/nginx/conf.d/upload.conf`.
 So you shouldn't overwrite them.
 You should name your `*.conf` file with something different than `nginx.conf` or `upload.conf`.

+**Note**: if you are customizing Nginx, maybe copying configurations from a blog or a StackOverflow answer, have in mind that you probably need to use the [configurations specific to uWSGI](http://nginx.org/en/docs/http/ngx_http_uwsgi_module.html), instead of those for other modules, like for example, `ngx_http_fastcgi_module`.

 ## Technical details